stefnba/nginx-reverse-proxy-docker-starter/README.md

 The folder `/servers` contains all upstream servers of the reverse proxy.
 All files with the extension `.nginx` will be loaded by Nginx as configuration files.

+## SSL Encryption with Let's Encrypt and Certbot

+Let's Encrypt provides free certificates for TLS encryption which are valid for 90 days and can be renewed.
+Both initial creation and renewal can be automated using Certbot.

 #### Configuration without SSL
 ```
 server {